Jonah Heim Player Props: Rangers vs. Astros

 - The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.

-- The Astros have the second-ranked team ERA across all league pitching staffs (3.71).
+- The Astros have a 3.73 team ERA that ranks third among all MLB pitching staffs.

-- Astros pitchers combine to rank 15th in baseball in home runs given up (114 total, 1.1 per game).
+- Astros pitchers combine to allow 116 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

 © 2023 Data Skrive.
 All rights reserved.